Citrix Cloud

 What is SAML signed request enforcement?

-Just because Citrix Cloud is configured to send signed requests this does not guarantee that the SAML provider will enforce the use of signatures and reject any unsigned incoming SAML requests.
-Most SAML providers have an option to enforce signed requests meaning if an unsigned request to log into the SAML provider is received then the logon will fail.
-It is the responsibility of the SAML provider admin to check the status of the IdP configuration.
+Just because Citrix Cloud is configured to send signed requests within the SAML connection this does not guarantee that the SAML provider will enforce the use of signatures and reject any unsigned incoming SAML requests.
+Most SAML IdPs have an option to enforce signed requests.
+If an unsigned request to log into the SAML provider is received then the SAML logon will fail.
+Some SAML IdPs like Duo do not even offer this option.
+It is the responsibility of the SAML IdP admin to check the status of the SAML IdP configuration.
 Citrix support does not control or have any visibility of whether signed requests are enforced within your SAML application.

 How frequently does Citrix rotate its Service Provider SAML signing certificate?

 In order to allow plenty of overlap between the active Service Provider signing certificate and the newly issued one, Citrix rotates the Service Provider signing certificate approximately every 11 months.
-This is to ensure a valid certificate is available to Citrix Cloud customers 30 days before the existing certificate expires.
+This is to ensure a valid certificate is available to Citrix Cloud customers 30 days before the new certificate is to be activated.

 What is the Service Provider SAML signing certificate advertisement phase?